 Polysilicon is an essential raw material in the production of our solar power products.
-Recently, there has been an industry-wide excess supply of polysilicon due to increased supply from both existing polysilicon manufacturers and new entrants, including ReneSola.
-The substantial increase in supply and a lack of a corresponding increase in demand resulted in a substantial decline in polysilicon prices from approximately \$50/kg to as low as \$15/kg from the middle of 2011 to the end of 2012.
-Since the beginning of this year, polysilicon prices have risen slightly, but the industry continues to be in oversupply.
-In 2010, 2011 and 2012, we recorded \$1.2 million, \$49.0 million and \$59.3 million, respectively, in inventory write-downs against the net realizable value of inventories as a result of the fluctuations in polysilicon prices, which lead to a decreased value of our polysilicon inventory.
+We currently produce 6,000 metric tons of polysilicon internally, but it is not sufficient to meet our total demand.
+The market price of polysilicon rose from \$20 per kilogram to \$22 per kilogram and remained at approximately \$20 per kilogram during the course of 2014.
+If prices rise, we will incur higher costs relating to the external purchase of polysilicon, which may adversely affect our overall profitability.
+On the contrary, if the actual prices of polysilicon and our finished products are less favorable than our forecast, we may be exposed to inventory write-downs on a net realizable value basis, which may have an adverse effect on our results of operations.
 In addition, we have entered into long-term polysilicon purchase agreements with international suppliers.
-In the past, the long-term polysilicon purchase agreements we have entered into with international suppliers do not provide for price adjustments in the event of fluctuations in the market price of polysilicon.
-In 2012, we renegotiated with these suppliers for each purchase order during the year ended December 31, 2012 and successfully changed the terms close to the market price.
-If we fail to do that in the future, we may incur higher raw material costs than the market prices or our competitors who are not bound by long-term supply contracts for fixed prices, which in turn could have a material adverse effect on our competitiveness, results of operations and financial condition.
-Furthermore, if the actual prices of polysilicon and our finished products are less favorable than those projected by us, we may be exposed to further inventory write-downs on a net realizable value basis, which may have a material adverse effect on our results of operations.

-In addition to long-term polysilicon purchase agreements, we have also entered into wafer processing arrangements with our customers under which our customers provide polysilicon and other raw materials to us for processing into wafers and modules, respectively.
-In light of the volatility of polysilicon prices and changes in supply and demand of solar power products, our suppliers and customers may become involved in negotiations or disputes with us regarding terms and conditions of the agreements or arrangements with them, including the quantity and price of the products to be delivered under existing agreements or arrangements.
-Any negotiation or litigation arising out of these disputes could distract management from the day-to-day operation of our business, subject us to potentially significant legal expenses, result in the forfeiture of our deposits under long-term polysilicon contracts, and interrupt the sourcing of our polysilicon or the sales of our solar power products, which could materially and adversely affect our business and results of operations.
+In the past, the long-term polysilicon purchase agreements we entered into with international suppliers did not provide for price adjustments in the event of fluctuations in the market price of polysilicon.
+In 2012, we renegotiated with these suppliers for each purchase order during the year ended December 31, 2012 and successfully changed the terms to be close to the market price.
+If we are unable to make similar arrangements in the future, we may incur higher raw material costs than market prices or our competitors who are not bound by long-term supply contracts for fixed prices, which in turn could have a material adverse effect on our competitiveness, results of operations and financial condition.
+Furthermore, in light of the volatility of polysilicon prices and changes in supply and demand of solar power products, our suppliers and customers may become involved in negotiations or disputes with us regarding terms and conditions of the agreements or arrangements with them, including the quantity and price of the products to be delivered under existing agreements or arrangements.
+Any negotiation or litigation arising out of these disputes could distract management from the day-to-day operation of our business, subject us to potentially significant legal expenses, result in the forfeiture of our deposits under long-term polysilicon contracts and interrupt the sourcing of our polysilicon or the sales of our solar power products, which could materially and adversely affect our business and results of operations.